 White wine does not cause these headaches in these individuals.
 It is believed the sulphites, histamines, tannins and tyramine in red wine may be the cause of red wine headache.

 All wines contain sulphites naturally and they can trigger allergic symptoms like nasal congestion, sneezing, itching or like and asthma.
-Sulphites are also added for wine preservation and to kill the yeast and bacteria that are naturally harbored on the grape skin.
-Without sulphites a wine has no shelf life.
+Sulphites are also added for wine preservation and to kill the yeast and bacteria that are naturally harboured on the grape skin.
+Without sulphites, wine has no shelf life.